You're between clubs.

 Guessing Isn't Random — It Comes From Missing Context

+Most golfers think guessing happens because they’re inconsistent players.
+But that usually isn't true.
 Guessing starts when the number stops feeling complete enough to support a confident decision.
-You know the distance, but you still don’t fully understand how the shot is going to behave once the ball leaves the clubface.
+You know the distance, but you still don't fully understand how the shot is going to behave once the ball leaves the clubface.

+That's where uncertainty begins.
 And once uncertainty shows up, golfers naturally start second-guessing:

 • whether the shot is playing longer,